Exterior Painting Across the North End — Hyde Park, Harrison Boulevard, Camel's Back & Beyond

 North End exterior painting ranges

-Spot repaint (specific elevation or feature, focused prep + paint): $3,500–$8,500 / 1–3 weeks
+Spot repaint (Specific elevation or feature, focused prep + paint): $3,500–$8,500 / 1–3 weeks

-Trim & accents only (all trim, fascia, soffits, doors, columns; body preserved): $5,500–$11,000 / 1–2 weeks
+Trim & accents only (All trim, fascia, soffits, doors, columns; body preserved): $5,500–$11,000 / 1–2 weeks

-Standard whole-house (comprehensive prep + 2 finish coats body and trim, similar color): $12,000–$22,000 / 2–4 weeks
+Standard whole-house (same or similar color) (Comprehensive prep + 2 finish coats body and trim, no HPC submittal): $12,000–$22,000 / 2–4 weeks

 The North End Historic District boundary covers most — but not all — of the North End.
 The district is administered by the City of Boise Historic Preservation Commission, which reviews exterior modifications within the district boundary.
 Interior work, including comprehensive remodels, is exempt from Historic Preservation review.
 This is the single most important permitting fact to internalize: your interior work doesn't need historic review, regardless of how aggressive the scope.